major/MySQLTuner-perl/README.md

 Of course, you can add the execute bit (`chmod +x mysqltuner.pl`) so you can execute it without calling perl directly.

+Performance tips
+--
+Metadata statistic updates can impact strongly performance of database servers and MySQLTuner.
+Be sure that innodb_stats_on_metadata is disabled.

+	set global innodb_stats_on_metadata = 0;

+__Usage:__ Minimal usage locally

 Specific usage
 --